Moral Development In Children: Stages And What You Should Do

 Image: IStock

-Skinner’s theory is based on behaviorism (6):
+Skinner’s theory is based on behaviorism (7):

 • The outside world is crucial in shaping a child’s inner sense of morality.

-Albert Bandura’s Theory of Moral Development
+Albert Bandura’s Theory Of Moral Development

-It centers on observational learning, wherein individuals acquire moral behaviors by observing others.
+It centers on observational learning, wherein individuals acquire moral behaviors by observing others (8).
 Unlike theories that emphasize innate morality or abstract reasoning, Bandura’s approach highlights the influence of social interactions and environments.
 He asserts that moral development is a continuous process influenced by various social factors.
 Bandura further describes that individuals learn and develop their morality in four different stages.

 • Observational learning: Individuals learn moral behaviors by watching and imitating others, especially authority figures or peers.